alchemy-fr/Phraseanet-Docs/en/User/Guide/Search.rst

 Check or uncheck the Phraseanet bases and collections to search in.

 It is possible to un-select all the :term:`Phraseanet bases<Phraseanet Base>` and collections.
-Click on "None" or on each of the bases to select or deselect them.
+Click on "None" or on each label of the bases to select or deselect them.

 .. note::

-    If no collection is selected, then the search is on all the Phraseanet bases and collections of the instance.
+    If no collection is selected, then the search apply on all Phraseanet bases and collections available to user.

-The available filters allow to narrow the search results :
+The available filters allow to narrow the search results:

-* Activate or de-activate the search by :term:`Stemme`
+* Activate or de-activate the search by :term:`Stemm`
 * Search one or more specific fields
 * Filter by status
 * Limit the searches with periods

-**The options of the advanced search stays**.
+**The options of the advanced search stay**.
 The choices used in the advanced search window are kept as long as they are not modified.
 If there are search options, the form background will be yellow.

 Search using the Thesaurus
 --------------------------

 If a Thesaurus is activated, the search and the results review can be greatly enhanced.

 Display the Thesaurus